spacelift-io/user-documentation/docs/concepts/blueprint/README.md

     id: "github-for-my-org" # Optional, only needed if you want to use a non-default VCS integration.
 Use the "Copy ID" button to get the ID.
     branch: main
     project_root: modules/networking
+    project_globs: # Project globs do not mount the files or directories in your project root.
+They are used primarily for triggering your stack when for example there are changes to a module outside of the project root.
+      - "terraform/**"
+      - "k8s/**"
     namespace: "my-namespace" # The VCS organization name or project namespace.
     repository: my-repository # Name of the repository.
     repository_url: "https://www.github.com/my-namespace/my-repository" # This is only needed for RAW_GIT